Javier Tarancón: Formula racing

-In 2009 Tarancón moved on to the Formula BMW Championship in Europe and finished the championship in 12th place overall after scoring 92 points, racing at tracks such as Barcelona, Budapest, Monza and winning at Spa.
+In 2009, Tarancón moved on to the Formula BMW Championship in Europe and finished the championship in 12th place overall after scoring 92 points, racing at tracks such as Barcelona, Budapest, Monza and winning at Spa.
 For 2010, he was a guest driver in the Eurocup Formula Renault Series at the last rounds, contesting at Hockenheim, Silverstone and Catalunya.

-In 2011 Tarancón contested a full season in Eurocup Formula Renault, finishing in 8th place.
-At the first race in Alcaniz, he failed to finish before taking 6th.
-At Spa he was 10th and 7th, taking the fastest lap in the latter, at the Nurburgring he finished 9th before retiring, in Hungary he had a pair of 5th places before a disappointing Silverstone weekend, 14th and retiring.
-At Paul Ricard he scored only 3 points.
+In 2011, Tarancón contested a full season in Eurocup Formula Renault, finishing in eighth place.
+At the first race in Alcaniz, he failed to finish before taking sixth.
+At Spa, he was tenth and seventh, taking the fastest lap in the latter, at the Nurburgring he finished ninth before retiring, in Hungary he had a pair of fifth places before a disappointing Silverstone weekend, 14th and retiring.
+At Paul Ricard, he scored only three points.

-At his home race, the final, at Catalunya he took his first victory, sharing the podium with Carlos Sainz Jr and Daniil Kvyat.
+At his home race, the final at Catalunya, Tarancón took his first victory, sharing the podium with Carlos Sainz Jr. and Daniil Kvyat.

-In 2012 Tarancón contested the Formula Renault 2.0 Championship.
+In 2012, Tarancón contested the Formula Renault 2.0 Championship.